 Construction of the proposed project would occur during an estimated 4 years: 3 years for constructing the remediation facilities at the onset of the proposed project and 1 year for decommissioning of the existing IM-3 Facility after final remedy is considered operating properly and successfully.
 The length of time required for construction is dependent on a number of factors, including the number of wells, pipelines, and other infrastructure, the geologic conditions encountered during well installation, the time required for regulatory and landowner approvals, and the availability of construction labor and materials at the time of construction.

-Construction would be limited to daylight hours to minimize the need for lighting and to conserve energy to the extent practical; however, some nighttime construction efforts may be required.
+Construction would be limited to daylight hours to minimize the need for lighting and to conserve energy to the extent practical feasible; however, some nighttime construction efforts may be required.
 For example, nighttime construction activity could be required for the continuous drilling of large-diameter wells.
+Lighting associated with construction and decommissioning activities would be limited to active construction equipment in operation during nighttime operations and would consist of downward facing fixtures fitted with cutoff shields to reduce light diffusion.
 Staging areas would be located to the extent feasible in areas that are already developed or disturbed, such as within the fenced and developed areas at the compressor station.
 However, staging could also be located elsewhere within the project area identified on Exhibit 3-4.